IrakliGabadze/FilesManager/README.md

 ### Functionalities
 - **Upload**: Supports uploading multiple/single files.
 - **Download**: Allows downloading files either as a single file or as a folder in zipped format.
+- **Preview**: Enables previewing image, audio, or video files on the website without the need to download them.
+  - **Note**: Video and audio files can be seeked forward or backward for convenient viewing and listening.
 - **Create Folder**: Enables the creation of new folders.
 - **Cut**: Implements cut operation for folder/file.
 - **Copy**: Implements copy operation for folder/file.
 - **Rename**: Implements rename operation for folder/file.
 - **Delete**: Provides the option to delete folder/file.

-### Preview Functionality
-- **Preview**: Enables previewing image, audio, or video files on the website without the need to download them.
-  - **Note**: Video and audio files can be seeked forward or backward for convenient viewing and listening.

 ### Localization
 - The application supports localization with two languages: English and Georgian.